Infinitely Losing My Edge

 I'm losing my edge.

-To all the kids in Winnipeg and Bremen.
+To all the kids in Beijing and Hong Kong.

-I'm losing my edge to the art-school Lille kids in little jackets and borrowed nostalgia for the unremembered nineties.
+I'm losing my edge to the art-school Delhi kids in little jackets and borrowed nostalgia for the unremembered nineties.

 I'm losing my edge.